salbalkus/CausalTables.jl/docs/src/man/generating-data.md

 In some cases, we might work with data in which units may *not* be causally independent, but rather, in which one unit's variables could dependent on some summary function of its neighbors.
 Generating data from such a model can be done by adding lines of the form `Xs $ NetworkSummary` to the `@dgp` macro.

-Here's an example of how such a `DataGeneratingProcess` might be constructed:
+Here's an example of how such a `StructuralCausalModel` might be constructed:

 ```jldoctest network; output = false, filter = r"(?<=.{21}).*"s
 using Graphs